Don White (racing driver): Death

 White died on April 29, 2016 at age 89.
 Foyt reacted to his death by saying, "Don White was a good racer, real fair because he never did anything dirty, and real smooth.
 He always had beautiful equipment and his cars handled real well.
 He was a super guy."

-Legacy and honors
+Awards and honors

-White was named to the USAC Hall of Fame in 2013.
+White has been inducted into the following halls of fame: